mahaking51/spiderTask3/README.md

 * Search bar for buyers to ease their eexperience .
 * Stats for buyers and sellers on their expenditures and incomes.
 * Buyers purchase history is also stored and can be viewed as a QR code.
+* Smart Image generation for adding products .
+* If u wish to add your image u can also do that as well.